vcflib/bio-vcf/README.md

   :evs_ch9_139266496_T db:evs true .
   :evs_ch9_139266496_T seq:freq 0.419801 .
 ```

+Also check out the more powerful templating system below.

 It is possible to filter too!
 Pick out the rare variants with